 He chose to lead.

-With his climbing partner Pasang Kaji Sherpa, Saikaly personally financed, led, and filmed an independent search expedition, returning to K2 the following season to uncover the truth of what happened on that fateful night.
-Risking their own lives, they climbed higher than anyone before them in winter without supplemental oxygen—into the unknown, into the void, into the heart of tragedy itself.
+With his climbing partner Pasang Kaji Sherpa, Saikaly personally financed, led, and filmed an independent search expedition, returning to K2 the following season to uncover the truth of what happened on that night.

-K2: Leadership from the Edge is more than a survival story—it is a gripping, immersive keynote that transports audiences into the unforgiving world of high-altitude mountaineering, where the pursuit of greatness comes with devastating stakes.
+K2: Leadership from the Edge is more than a survival story.
+It is a gripping, immersive keynote that transports audiences into the unforgiving world of high altitude mountaineering, where the pursuit of greatness comes with devastating stakes.

 Fill out the form below and I’ll back to you promptly.